-A self-identified group of 12 Program Team Leaders, SI Leaders, Statewide Program and Institute Directors will work together and, using this new list plus the 2025 Strategic Vision, revise the Public Values Statements drafted back in May.
-The group plus Mark and Katherine will be working through the remainder of fall, and perhaps into winter, to develop a revised list.
+A self-identified group of 12 Program Team Leaders, SI Leaders, Statewide Program and Institute Directors worked together to use the condition chnage list, plus the 2025 Strategic Vision, to revise the Public Values Statements drafted in May 2017.

 Thanks again to everyone.
 This is a great list!

 UC ANR: Promoting economic prosperity in California

 - Enhanced community economic development

 - Increased agriculture and forestry efficiency and profitability

 - Increased emerging food economies and markets

 UC ANR: Safeguarding sufficient, safe, and healthy food for all Californians